-- Imagery & Video: You’re a web surfer, just as all of us are today, so you know what catches the eyes of your customers.
+- Imagery & Video: You’re a web surfer, just as all of us are today, so you know what catches the eye of your customers.
 They stay for imagery and video and absorb more information when they’re given a choice of how to digest it.
-User experience is all about choice and if you give them the ones they want your customers will keep coming back forever!
+User experience is all about choice and if you give them the ones they want your customers will keep coming back forever.

-- HTML 5: Sites that use Flash are going to be left behind by leaps and bounds in the very near future.
+- HTML5: Sites that use Flash are going to be left behind by leaps and bounds in the very near future.
 It’s unnecessary today and slows load times considerably – especially when there are many elements to load on-page.
 Consider moving away from Flash completely and embracing HTML 5 for the obviously better solution it is.

 - Test & Test Again: The only way you’re going to get anywhere with your conversion rates is through constantly refining your approach using testing, repeated and never-ending testing, to find the pain points and iron them out to deliver a smooth, enjoyable experience to every one of your site’s visitors. test everything you can as often as you’re able for the best possible returns!

-Sales Copy Review: Though it can be considered a part of optimizing for conversions, we feel that your sales copy is so important it deserved to be approached independently of the other steps outlined above.
+Sales Copy Review: Though it can be considered a part of optimizing for conversions, we feel your sales copy is so important it deserved to be approached independently of the other steps outlined above.
 Every piece of copy you have should be reviewed regularly to gauge its performance over a given timeframe.
-Use what you’ve learned about your competitors’ efforts to inform your decisions and constantly strive to be better for your users – in your promotional materials, your ad copy, and your website service/product pages.
+Use what you’ve learned about your competitors’ efforts to inform your decisions and constantly strive to be better for your users – in your promotional materials, your ad copy and your website service/product pages.
 These are where your sales take place and where your attention should be at all times.